 The Tokyo SkyTree and Solamachi Mall

-After arriving in a new city, Jürgen and I always like to immediately find a bird’s eye view.
-So our first stop in Tokyo was destined to be the SkyTree which, at 634 meters, is the world’s tallest tower.
+After arriving in a new city, we often try and find a panoramic viewpoint for a bird’s eye view of our new home.
+So our first activity in Tokyo was destined to be the SkyTree which, at 634 meters, is the world’s tallest tower.

-Easy: in a complex attached to the SkyTree, we had encountered our first Japanese shopping mall.
-The instant we emerged from the metro station, I knew we were in trouble.
-There to greet us in his famously adorable manner was Totoro, and behind him an entire store dedicated to Studio Ghibli… films which Jürgen and I have been obsessed with ever since discovering Spirited Away at Berlin’s Film Festival in 2002.
-Unable to resist, we spent the next hour inside the shop, drooling over miniature figurines of Howl’s Moving Castle and Ponyo.
+The short answer is that we got distracted.
+In the sprawling complex attached to the SkyTree, we encountered our first Japanese shopping mall.
+I knew we were in trouble, when I saw the Studio Ghibli store at the mall’s entrance: Jürgen and I have been obsessed with the studio’s films for years.
+Unable to resist, we spent an hour inside the shop, admiring miniature figurines of Howl’s Moving Castle and Ponyo.

-Having completely forgotten the SkyTree, we spent the rest of the morning exploring the Solamachi Mall.
+The rest of our morning was devoured by the Solamachi Mall.
 It was such a different shopping experience to anything we were used to.
 Smiling workers bowed as we passed by stores dedicated to anime, chocolate, clothing and sake.
-We visited a couple art exhibitions, including one that featured a life-size jet/robot fighting machine straight out of Transformers.
-We were introduced to Nanoblocks, which are like mini-Legos, and marveled at the heated toilet seats — complete with automatic bidet.
-(This sounds disgusting, but I think I’ll be frequenting public toilets even when I don’t have to go!)
+We visited a couple art exhibitions, including one that featured a life-size jet/robot fighting machine.
+We were introduced to Nanoblocks, which are like mini-Legos, and even marveled at the mall’s toilets, complete with butt-warmers and automatic bidet.
 Before we knew it, lunch time had rolled around.

-Everything about the Solamachi Mall had been so amazing, that we weren’t surprised to find a wealth of incredible restaurants on the upper floors.
-We got into line at the most popular, Rokurinsha.
-After a 30-minute wait, we were led to a vending machine in the restaurant’s doorway where we chose and paid for our meals, and then we sat down to steaming, delicious bowls of ramen noodles.
+Our first lunch in Japan!
+Yes, the SkyTree could wait.
+On the upper floors of the Solamachi Mall, we found a wealth of mouth-watering restaurants on its upper floors.
+We got into the longest line we could find, at a place called Rokurinsha.
+After a 30-minute wait, we were led to a vending machine in the restaurant’s doorway where we chose and paid for our meals and then we sat down to steaming, delicious bowls of ramen.

-But despite being in Tokyo for just 24 hours, we had already started to learn that patience pays off, even in the world’s fastest city.
-Whether you’re squeezing onto a crowded train, waiting for a seat at a popular restaurant, standing in an hour-long queue to scale a tower, or hoping for better weather, the key to sanity in Tokyo might be to take a few deep breaths and remain calm.
+We’d been in Tokyo less than 24 hours, but had already started to learn that patience pays off, even in the world’s fastest city.
+Whether you’re squeezing onto a crowded train, waiting for a seat at a popular restaurant, standing in an hour-long queue to scale a tower, or hoping for better weather, the key to sanity in Tokyo is to take a few deep breaths and remain calm.
 Eventually, you’ll get on the train.
 You’ll get your table, or reach the end of the line.
 And eventually, the weather will clear up.
-We had to wait two hours at the top of the SkyTree, but when the clouds finally did part, the view over the city was spectacular.
+We had to wait two hours at the top of the SkyTree, but when the clouds finally did part, the view over the sprawling, endless city was unforgettable.